Western Australian Legislative Council: From 2025: State-wide electorate

 After the 2021 state election, in which the Labor Party won a majority in both houses of parliament, the state government formed a commission to explore reform to the Legislative Council electoral system.
 The committee recommended the abolition of the six electoral regions in favour of a single state-wide electorate and the abolition of group voting tickets, among other changes.
-The Electoral Legislation Amendment (Electoral Equality) Bill 2021 was passed in November 2021 and established a "one vote, one value" system in the Legislative Council for the first time.
+The Constitutional and Electoral Legislation Amendment (Electoral Equality) Act 2021 (No. 20) was passed in November 2021 and established a "one vote, one value" system in the Legislative Council for the first time.
 The electoral regions were abolished and replaced by a single state-wide electorate of 37 members, while GVTs were replaced by optional preferential voting.
 The changes took effect in the 2025 state election.
 Voters were required to vote for one or more preferred parties above the dividing line on the ballot paper, or at least 20 candidates below the dividing line.